jongha/tistory-bootstrap3/README.md

 # Tistory-Bootstrap3

 This is the bootstrap3 theme for Tistory.
 Tistory is a South Korean blog-publishing service that allows private or multi-user blogs.
 I made this theme because the built-in theme is not cool.
 I just need simple and Google's Adsense for wide screen.
 This theme is for my blog.
-But, if someone needs it Willing to be applied.
+But, if someone needs it willing to be applied.
 Use it freely.
 And if you need a new function of this theme please contact me.
 Thanks.

 ## Usage